How to Add ALT Tags to Images in WordPress

 Once you’ve activated the plugin, go to Dashboard > SEO Friendly Images > Setting and configure the setting.
 As I upload images with proper title, I use %name for ALT and Title attribute.

-Here’s example for better understanding of the setting.
+Here’s an example for better understanding of the setting.

 In a post titled Car Pictures there is a picture named Ferrari.jpg